dfds/dojo/lowLevelWalkthrough/README.md

 ```

 The init sets up the API providers to enable terraform to talk with AWS and the plan will show you what will happen if you apply the terraform.
+The init is only needed the first time terraform is ran from a folder.

 You should see something similar to this: